Georgia Sheriff In Hot Water With Dodge Charger Hellcat Purchase

 Aside from the Hellcat having a more powerful 707-hp engine, it costs more than twice as much as well – $69,258 to be exact.
 This prompted the federal agency to ask the Gwinnett County Sheriff’s Office to return the money it used to buy the high-performance sedan, as it’s deemed as an “extravagant expenditure.”
 The money used to buy the Hellcat was from seized assets, which should be treated like taxpayers’ money.

 In a report by Atlanta Journal-Constitution, Gwinnett officials said that they will comply with DOJ’s reimbursement request this week.
-However, Sheriff Conway is standing behind the Hellcat’s purchase.
+However, Sheriff Conway is stands firm the Hellcat’s purchase.

-“Sheriff Conway maintains that this vehicle is an appropriate purchase, especially for an agency with a $92 million budget and the opportunity this vehicle provides in making our roadways safer,” Deputy Shannon Volkodav, a sheriff’s office spokeswoman, said in a written statement.
+“Sheriff Conway maintains that this vehicle is an appropriate purchase, especially for an agency with a $92 million budget and the opportunity this vehicle provides in making our roadways safer,” said sheriff's office spokesperson Deputy Shannon Volkodav.

 Source: Fox News, Atlanta Journal-Constitution